 Each school day, our nation’s schools and postsecondary institutions are entrusted to provide a safe and healthy learning environment for students, faculty, and staff who live,

 work, and study in their communities.
-When schools and IHEs are faced with emergencies ranging from active-shooter situations to fires, tornadoes, floods, hurricanes, earthquakes, and pandemic influenza,
+When schools and IHEs are faced with emergencies ranging from adult sexual misconduct and active shooter situations to fires, tornadoes, floods, hurricanes, earthquakes, and pandemic influenza,

 this is no easy task.
 Many of these emergencies occur with little to no warning; therefore, it is critical for schools and IHEs to plan ahead to ensure the safety and general welfare